Mat124/yr2-complete-notes/ES2D6_revision_session.md

 - need to be good at manipulating the simple eqiuations like mobility, diffusion coeddicition, current density etc
 - standard formula for band energy formula
 - use hbar not h
+- occupancy is found using the fermi distribution
+- light mass materials quantize into subbands faster

+## Density of States

+- find total DOS by summing in each direction and equate to equation for a general DOS

+## Conductivity

+- conducitivity effective mass is summed like resistance and then averaged
+  - e.g. 1/m = (1/m1 + 1/m2 + 1/m3) / 3

+## Thermoelectrics

+- phonons react differently to structure compared to electrons - electrons typically unaffected
+-